-The SR2S Local Coordinator/ Team Leader can let each stakeholder know what they would like them to focus on in relation to input for the team meetings.
+The stakeholders in the table below should have familiarity with issues related to their area of expertise.
+The SRTS Local Coordinator/ Team Leader can let each stakeholder know what they would like them to focus on in relation to input for the team meetings.
 This will expedite gathering vital information if stakeholders know in advance what they are expected to contribute to the team.
-The following is a list of potential candidates to consider asking to volunteer on your SR2S taskforce, and their typical areas of expertise.
+The following is a list of potential candidates to consider asking to volunteer on your SRTS taskforce, and their typical areas of expertise.
 Use the Stakeholder Interview Sheet (on the following page) to help identify how they can contribute.

-Stakeholders Names Principal / Assistant Principal Current school attitudes and policy on walking/biking to school Parent Teacher Association and Parents Enthusiasm of the organization and the support network of parents, identification of volunteers Teachers Physical education, health, school nurse/school health committee representative Law Enforcement (resource officer, traffic officer, etc) Current training for crossing guards, current traffic laws, current means to enforce school zone compliance Community and Design Professional Familiarity with land use issues, experience with successfully obtaining funding for improvement projects School Crossing Guard School walking routes, student and parent bike/ped and driving behavior Elected City/County/Township Staff Representative Level of initial interest to support walking and biking in the community, policies to support walking/biking in the community
+Stakeholders Names

+Principal / Assistant Principal

+Current school attitudes and policy on

+walking/biking to school

+Parent Teacher Association and Parents

+Enthusiasm of the organization and the

+support network of parents,

+identification of volunteers

+Teachers

+Physical education, health, school

+nurse/school health committee

+representative

+Law Enforcement (resource officer,

+traffic officer, etc)

+Current training for crossing guards,

+current traffic laws, current means to

+enforce school zone compliance

+·

+Community and Design Professional

+Familiarity with land use issues,

+experience with successfully obtaining

+funding for improvement projects

+School Crossing Guard

+School walking routes, student and

+parent bike/ped and driving behavior

+Elected City/County/Township Staff

+Representative

+Level of initial interest to support walking

+and biking in the community, policies to

+support walking/biking in the community

 Stakeholder Names

-MDO/DDO/Indonondout Country
+MPO/RPO/Independent County

-MPO/RPO/Independent County Current policies and plans to support
+Current policies and plans to support

 walking and biking.
 Current projects that

 support walking and biking close to the

 schools, extend of the resources available

 within the region or county to support

-the SR2S effort
+the SRTS effort

 Local Transportation or Traffic Engineer

 Current municipal policies and plans to

 support walking and biking, current

 projects that support biking and walking

 close to the school, extent of the

 resources available within the

-municipality to support the SR2S effort
+municipality to support the SRTS effort

 Transportation Department (ITD)

 Representative

 Current policies and plans to support

 walking and biking.
 Current projects that

 support biking and walking close to the

 school, extent of the resources available

-within state agencies to support the SR2S
+within state agencies to support the SRTS

 effort

 Local bicycle and pedestrian Clubs or

 advocates

 Positive relationships with local

 government staff, volunteers

 School District Administrator

 Current procedures and plans to support

 walking and biking, current projects that

 support walking and biking close to the

 school.
 Extent of the resources available

 within the school district to support the

-SR2S effort.
+SRTS effort.

 School District Transportation

 Coordinator and/or Facilities Director

 Current number of students who can

 walk or bike to school, established

 walking/biking radius for the schools,

-Hazardous Busing locations
+Hazardous Busing locations 1